-All habitats within the LAP area enhance the biodiversity of the area and should be protected and enhanced where possible.
-However there are a number of habitats of significant ecological value, due to the species contained therein and/ or due to their function as an ecological network.
-These habitats have been shown on Map 2.
+All habitats within the LAP area enhance the biodiversity of the area and should be conserved and enhanced where possible.
+However there are a number of habitats of significant ecological value, due to the species contained therein and/ or due to their function as an ecological network, which have specific policies for their conservation.
+These habitats have been shown on Map 2: Natural Heritage.
+Further details on policies for nature conservation outside of designated sites are set out in Chapter 8: Heritage of the County Development Plan 2008.

-Policies (Chapter 8 of the County Development Plan 2008-2014 also applies): Policy H1 To ensure that any development in or near sites of local conservation interest, as identified in Table 3 of Appendix 2, will minimise any significant adverse impact on the features for which the site has been designated.
+Policy H1 To ensure that any development in or near sites of local conservation interest, a - identified in Table 3 of Appendix 2, will minimise any significant adverse impact on the features for which the site has been designated.
+Policy H2 Applicants shall demonstrate that there will be no adverse impacts on the

 Policy H2 Applicants shall demonstrate that there will be no adverse impacts on the ecological integrity of sites of high local ecological value identified in this plan from developments on adjacent sites.